Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Application and comparison studies

 \section{Application and comparison studies}

-We now provide several application and comparison studies using \pkg{FRK} v2.
-In Section \ref{sec:04-01:MODIS}, we present a comparison study between \pkg{FRK} v2 and other packages that cater for non-Gaussian data models.
-In Section \ref{sec:block_prediction}, we demonstrate block prediction using contaminated soil data and compare our results to that from the package \pkg{georob}.
-In Section \ref{sec:spatialCOS}, we use data on poverty figures in Sydney, Australia, to demonstrate the spatial change-of-support functionality of \pkg{FRK} v2 in a non-Gaussian setting.
-In Section \ref{sec:ST_example}, we provide a non-Gaussian spatio-temporal example through modelling crime counts in the city of Chicago during the first two decades of the 21st century.
+We now provide several application and comparison studies using \pkg{FRK}~v2.
+In Section~\ref{sec:04-01:MODIS}, we present a comparison study between \pkg{FRK}~v2 and other packages that cater for non-Gaussian data models.
+In Section~\ref{sec:block_prediction}, we demonstrate block prediction using contaminated soil data.
+In Section~\ref{sec:spatialCOS}, we use data on poverty figures in Sydney, Australia, to demonstrate the spatial change-of-support functionality of \pkg{FRK}~v2 in a non-Gaussian setting; this is a useful example for readers wishing to `try out' \pkg{FRK}~v2 on real-world data.
+In Section~\ref{sec:ST_example}, we provide a non-Gaussian spatio-temporal example through modelling crime counts in Chicago during the first two decades of the 21st century. \Copy{sphere}{For the use of \pkg{FRK} on the sphere, see \citet[][Sec.~4.2]{FRK_paper} and the examples given in the package vignette.}